osmandapp/docs/content/osmand/map/tracks-on-map.md

 ---
 title: "Tracks and Routes"
 intro: "OsmAnd has many powerful features to display various routes on the map.
-Routes could be built as part of Navigation, created via Plan Route, imported as GPX or KML tracks, recored via Trip Recording plugin or browsed and selected from OpenStreetMap data."
+Routes could be built as part of Navigation, created via Plan Route, imported as GPX tracks, recorded via Trip Recording plugin or browsed and selected from OpenStreetMap data."
 versions: '*'
 ---